 Fees can be paid with cash, cheque, e-transfer or pre-authorized debit (PAD).
 As very little cash is kept on site, please either bring exact change or expect to have the remainder credited to your following month’s fees.
 The PAD requires a form to be completed.

 Families receive a monthly invoice for the upcoming month for any fees not covered by Affordable Child Care Benefit.
 Families are asked to pay the monthly fees by the 8th of the month.
 Families and managers may establish an alternative payment schedule on an individual basis.

-In addition to the monthly fees, which can include half days up to 4.25 hours, full days up to 8.5 hours and extended days over 8.5 hours (see the chart), families that are not Campbell River Young Parents’ Program participants pay a $25 one time registration fee and a monthly Society membership fee of $2.
+In addition to the monthly fees, which can include half days up to 4.25 hours, full days up to 8.5 hours and extended days over 8.5 hours (see the chart), families that are not Campbell River Young Parents’ Program participants pay a $25 one time registration fee and an annual Society membership fee of $5.
 Fees for late pickups may also be charged at the rate of $1 per minute.
 There is a $2 fee to get set up for pre-authorized debits and a $20 NSF fee.

 We ask that you bring diapers as required, as well as an extra set of clothing.
 Children will be going outside and doing messy art work, so please dress them accordingly.
 Please feel welcome to bring special comfort items (soother, blankie, stuffie) but please leave other toys at home.

 Please put your child’s name on items from home, including clothing, especially items that come off and on like jackets and hats and footwear.

 Other than bottles, the centres provide all the food, including lunches, for the Infant and Toddler programs.
 Bottles need to come from home.
 In the 3-5 year old program at Forest Circle, children bring their lunches from home and the centre provides morning and afternoon snacks.
 Both centres are permitted as Food Serving Establishments and have a Food Safety Plan.